Pfizer vaccinations for 16 to 39-year-olds is welcome news. But AstraZeneca remains a good option | Health

 Meanwhile, some countries around the world are requiring proof of vaccination to visit the likes of museums, cinemas and to dine indoors — activities that might not be open at all in the absence of vaccination.

-Broadening the vaccine rollout to younger people now ensures they will have time to access vaccination and won't be disadvantaged by any such rules down the track.
-(The Conversation) SCY SCY
+Broadening the vaccine rollout to younger people now ensures they will have time to access vaccination and won’t be disadvantaged by any such rules down the track.
+(The Conversation) AMS AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)